b091/ts-skeleton/README.md

 ### Gulp tasks

 Serves sample app from `index.html` to browser with livereload

 ```
-gulp serve
+gulp serve                       # watches *.ts files and reload page with recompile
+gulp serve --watch-js            # watches *.js files and reload page with recompile (useful with IDE TypeScript compilation)
 ```

 Generates and serves documentation